 As host of the Inciting Incident podcast, she begins conversations on difficult topics in current events.
-In addition to many different interviews, such as with Dr. Gleb Tsipursky, Dan Arel, Matthew O'Neil, Noam Chomsky, Chris Kluwe, Dr. Bruce Kuklick, P. Andrew Torrez, Esq. , Tim O'Neill, and Alison Flowers, she hosts individual topics and conversations about LGBT rights, transgender visibility, suicide and mental health awareness, and the myths of PC Culture.
+In addition to many different interviews, such as with Noah Lugeons, Karen Garst, Dan Arel, Steve Shives, Tim Brown, Lucinda Lugeons, Matthew O'Neil, Noam Chomsky, and Chris Kluwe, to name a few, she hosts individual topics and conversations about LGBT rights, transgender visibility, suicide and mental health awareness, and the myths of PC Culture.
 For instance, her podcast hosted a Survivor of the Paris Terror Attacks, A Suicide Survivor Who Became a Motivational Speaker, and A Comedian Who Also Debates for Social Justice.
 Inciting Incident averages 30,000 downloads a month, and has a global reach, with 46 percent of the audience outside the United States.

 Due to her work, she has been invited as a guest on a wide variety of podcasts.
-These include ones with with an LGBT focus like The Gaytheist Manifesto, PolyAskery, and Bi Any Means, as well as those aimed at current events and social justice, such as Zachrilege Cast, Doubting Dogma, In the Cut: By the Daily Pennsylvanian, God Awful Movies, and many others.
+These include ones with with an LGBT focus like The Gaytheist Manifesto, PolyAskery, and Bi Any Means, as well as those aimed at current events and social justice, such as In the Cut: By the Daily Pennsylvanian, God Awful Movies, Cognitive Dissonance, and many others

 McCool will host her own live event in July for The 100th Episode of Inciting Incident and will host Chris Kluwe, Gaytheist Manifesto, Opening Arguments, and Puzzle in a Thunderstorm, LLC as her main guests.
-This event will take place in the 1000-seat Carlisle Theater in Carlisle, Pennsylvania, and has been referred to as a mini-convention by Andrew Torrez.
+This event will take place in the 1000-seat Carlisle Theater in Carlisle, Pennsylvania, and has been referred to as a mini-convention and ReasonCon 3 reunion by Andrew Torrez.

-Marissa has been lovingly nicknamed “The Purple Amazon” for her bright purple hair, “Superqueer” affectionately for her openness about her identity and sexuality, and most notably, “the badass mistress of the podcast and written word universe” by the fine people at Utah Outcasts.
-She lives in central Pennsylvania with her husband and two children and will graduate university this spring of 2017.
+Marissa has been lovingly nicknamed “The Purple Amazon” for her bright purple hair, “Superqueer” affectionately for her openness about her identity and sexuality, “The Rissy Monster” which is mostly out of irony, and most notably, “the badass mistress of the podcast and written word universe” by the fine people at Utah Outcasts.